Clipped Semele Shell

 Clipped Semele Shell, Semele decisa.
 Shell collected from within the estuary of the Magdalena Bay complex, Baja California Sur, October 2018.
 Size: 10.9 cm (4.3 inches) x 9.5 cm (3.8 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Clipped Semeles reside buried in coarse sand, gravel or rubble, in the intertidal zone to depths up to 46 m (150 feet).
+Habitat and Distribution: Clipped Semeles reside buried in coarse sand, gravel or rubble.
+They are found in the intertidal zone, and to depths up to 46 m (150 feet).
 They are associated with rocky areas near exposed coastline.
-They range from Southern California to Magdalena Bay, Baja California Sur; in the Sea of Cortez they are found from San Felipe, Baja California to Cabo San Lucas, Baja California Sur.
+They are a subtropical Eastern Pacific species.
+In Mexican waters, they range from the northern border to Magdalena Bay, Baja California Sur.
+They are also found throughout the entire Gulf of California.

-Synonyms include Amphibdesma decisa, Amphibdesma rubrolineatum, and Semele rubrotincta.
+Synonyms: Amphibdesma decisa, Amphibdesma rubrolineatum, Semele (Semele) decisa, and Semele rubrotincta.